Using the Cost Tables in Microsoft Project

 The Cost Tables feature in Microsoft Project reflects a point which is particular to this program—it is, basically, time-sensitive.
-Since a business project takes a minimum, usually, of several weeks to run, the things that happen in a project must take time into account.
+Since a business project takes a minimum, usually, of several weeks to run, the project must take time into account.
 And, no pun intended on this phrase, accounting for costs which might change during the run of the project is therefore an integral part of the resource data we can (and often must) enter.

 Fortunately, the first part is pretty easy.
 When creating a resource, one can (in the Resource Sheet) start by entering standard and overtime pay rates for a work resource (usually a person or group of people).